Parking

 How close can vehicles be parked to a fire hydrant?

-Vehicles may not be parked within 5 feet of a fire hydrant.
-The distance is measured from the center of the fire hydrant and measured for 5 feet in both directions on the curb.
+Vehicles may not be parked within five feet of a fire hydrant.
+The distance is measured from the center of the fire hydrant and measured for five feet in both directions on the curb.
 There does not need to be a sign or red curb for a vehicle to be in violation.
-If a vehicle is parked within 5 feet it is in violation of city ordinance.
-(12.56.440-5)
+If a vehicle is parked within five feet, it is in violation of City ordinance 12.56.440-5.

 What are the State of Utah Vehicle Registration and display of license plate laws?